LucasRochaFernandes/NEST.JS-FUNDAMENTALS/README.md

   - Jest

 #### To run this project
 You need to clone this repository.
-Then, you can run in the terminal to install the dependencies and test the API the commands bellow:
+Then, you can run in the terminal the commands bellow, to install the dependencies and test the API:
 ```bash
 npm i
 ```